Samuel3noch/Samuel3noch/README.md

 When I’m not coding or learning about web development, you’ll probably find me gaming right now I’m hooked on *Summoners War*.
 I also enjoy spending time at the gym, playing soccer, cooking new dishes in the kitchen, or simply catching up on some well-deserved sleep.
-I’m currently working on building my own **portfolio website**, where I’ll share my projects and progress as I grow as a developer.
 <br>
 **Fun Facts**
 - I don’t like messy places